 The word cornucopia is first documented in an English dictionary that was printed in 1508.
-It derives from two separate Latin words, Cornu, meaning horn and Copia which means plenty.
+It derives from two separate Latin words, Cornu, meaning horn, and Copia, which means plenty.

 Because of its associations with abundance, the cornucopia has been used on currencies, seals and coats of arms.
 In more modern times, it has been used in the ornamentation of public buildings such as banks and government offices.

 The first Thanksgiving celebrated by the Pilgrims and Native Americans was a harvest celebration, similar to the ones that the Pilgrims had celebrated in their home country.
 However, it did not become an annual public holiday until the Civil War.
 President Lincoln decided that a public holiday to be celebrated by everyone, north and south, would be good way of unifying the nation.
 He proclaimed the last Thursday of November to be our day of Thanksgiving.
 The date was changed to the fourth Thursday in November by President Franklin Roosevelt in 1941.

 Thanksgiving decor has always featured the fruits of the fall harvest so it is no surprise that the traditional and very ancient cornucopia is also included, often as the centerpiece on the Thanksgiving table.
 Cornucopias are offered for sale in many places in the fall.
-The horn is usually a wicker basket but can also be made of ceramic, metal, stone and even wood.
-The vegetables, fruits, nuts and flowers filling them are manufactured, rather than the real thing.
+The horn is usually a wicker basket but can also be made of ceramic, metal, stone, and even wood.
+The vegetables, fruits, nuts, and flowers filling them are manufactured, rather than the real thing.
 After Thanksgiving, most people store them for re-use the following year.

 © 2014 Caren White